fbpx

 1. Put it down in writing

-It sounds a little crazy that you ask your friend or relative for money, and they draft a written agreement where you both need to sign.
+It sounds a little crazy that you ask your friend or relative for money, and they draft a written agreement that you both need to sign.
 However, if you truly value your relationship, this shouldn’t be a problem.
 Written agreements provide evidence in the event that something goes wrong in your relationship.
 Keep records of any repayments, so there are no quibbles about someone claiming to have repaid when they haven’t or demanding more when their money is already in the bank.
 Each party should remain with a signed copy of the agreement and records.
 If it’s a huge lump sum of money you may even want to involve a third party to give witness to the loan.

 1. Be as open and honest as possible